mortezakowkabi/jcb-persian-documentation/048-Tutorial-on-making-a-pull-request-at-Joomla-Component-Builder-Snippets.md

 * **Projects**
 * **Milestones**

-You don’t need to fill these out — the JCB maintainers will handle it.
+You don't need to fill these out — the JCB maintainers will handle it.

 ---